Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Method

-where $\{\hat{s_j}\}_{j \in [t,t+k]} = \mathcal{M}(h_t^{(i)}, \{a_j\}_{j \in [t,t+k]})$ and $\mathcal{M}$ is the regressor network.
-We designed two types of social tasks corresponding to two social features: (i) \textit{Risk Estimation}, and (ii) \textit{Social Compass}.
-Such design has the benefit of being easily extensible with other, possibly more complex social tasks and to be also compatible with general purpose self-supervised tasks like the ones used in \cite{ye2020auxiliary} (e.g., CPC$|$A \cite{cpca} or ID \cite{id, ye2021auxiliary}).
+We design two types of proximity tasks corresponding to two social features: (i) \textit{Risk Estimation}, and (ii) \textit{Proximity Compass}.
+Our design has the benefit of being easily extensible with other, possibly more complex social tasks and to be also compatible with general purpose self-supervised tasks like the ones used in \citet{ye2020auxiliary} (e.g., CPC$|$A \cite{cpca} or ID \cite{id, ye2021auxiliary}).

-To exploit different social features, we extract from the simulator the relative position of every person w.r.t. the agent.
-We refer to this data as \textit{Social Information}:
+To exploit different proximity features, we extract from the simulator the relative position of every person w.r.t. the agent.
+We refer to this data as \textit{Proximity Information}: